By Barry Keate

 Arches Stress Formula and B12 Formula are designed to help maintain a healthy nervous system and replace valuable vitamins that are lost during stressful times.
 Arches Stress Formula consists of a synergistic blend of B vitamins, and Arches B12 Formula is an easily absorbable lozenge of B12 and folic Acid.
 The lozenge dissolves under the tongue.
 This is the best way for the body to absorb B12.
 These two products may be helpful by themselves for reducing tinnitus in some people, especially those who are B12 deficient, but they are meant to work with our Tinnitus Formula, not to stand alone.

 All of the products are available together at a reduced cost in our Arches Combo Pack.
-For a limited time you can add our sustained release Arches Tinnitus Sleep Formula to your combo pack absolutely free.

 If you have tinnitus due to hearing loss, Arches Tinnitus Formulas can help you to reduce tinnitus sound levels, feel better, sleep better, and enjoy a quieter life.
 To learn more about our brand, visit our brand’s FAQ page >

 1 – http://vestibular.org/ototoxicity